anevins12/xag-methodology/README.md

 ### Modifying text size
 The game must provide options to modify the text size to 200%.
 There is no other mechanism of modifying text size, as Windows or XBOX settings do not carry forward into the game.

+1. Check the settings for an option to decrease and increase the text size.

 ### Modifying text style